elium-student/perfect-repo/README.md

-version 5:
+version 6:
-  * store state in nested arrays
-  * use elem.getAttribute() to populate dom
-  * a populateBoard function that writes the boardState into the html
-  * each td will have a 'row' and a 'column' attribute
+  * like v.5 but with 'row' attribute on 'tr' tag